Statins are the most commonly prescribed

 day.
 Statins are most beneficial when you take them on a long-term

-Who needs to take statins?
+Why do I need to take statins?

-Statins can help lower their risk.
+history of cardiovascular disease.
+Statins can help lower your

 When should I take my statin?